SpeciesFileGroup/install_taxonworks/development/native/macos.md

 \curl -sSL https://get.rvm.io | bash -s stable --ruby
 ```
 You will need to get a new terminal window to make `rvm` available.
-In this new terminal window, you should install following brew packages.
+In this new terminal window, you should install the following brew packages.
 ```
 brew install postgres
 ```